 Two is my favourite age, I empathise with toddlers and love their spirit of adventure, curiosity and their unbelievable stamina!
-Did you know that toddler energy can outlast an athlete in the peak of fitness?
-Why Infants and toddlers are so exhausting.
+Did you know that a toddler's energy can outlast an athlete in the peak of fitness?

 The great thing about toddlers is that they are interested in everything and anything.
 Each new experience is another learning and development opportunity which curious little brains recognise and seize upon.
 In the first three years, our brains are like sponges, learning, discovering, trying, failing and trying again.
 When I think how frustrated I become now, when I can’t do something new (generally IT based!)
 I wonder how I ever made it through toddler hood!